SimCMinMax/MoreTooltipInfo/README.md

 If there is hotfixes in game, you will just have to update the addon to get the latest data.

 ## Currently available data
-- Spell :
+- Spell:
   - ID
   - RPPM
-- Item :
+- Item:
   - ID
   - Spell ID
   - RPPM
+  - bonusID
+  - gemID
+  - enchantID
+  - enchant spellID
+  - enchant RPPM
-- Artifact :
+- Artifact:
   - Artifact ID
   - Spell ID
   - RPPM
-- Soulbinds :
+- Soulbinds:
   - Spell ID
-- Conduits
+- Conduits:
   - Conduit ID
   - Spell ID
   - Rank

 ## Known issues and development plan
 - Add more data to the addon
-  - Spell OnGCD
   - Spell TickTime

-  - Item deck of cards
-  - Item BonusID
-  - Item GemIDs
-  - Item enchantID
+- Import personnal data for item dps

 - Add a panel to enable/disable data in tooltip